NomicFoundation/hardhat/CONTRIBUTING.md

 ## Project structure

-This repository is a monorepo handled with [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+This repository is a monorepo handled with [Yarn v1](https://classic.yarnpkg.com/lang/en/) and [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).

 There's a folder for each subproject in `packages/`.
 All of them are plugins, except for `/packages/hardhat-core` which is the main project (i.e. the one that's published as [hardhat](https://npmjs.com/package/hardhat) in npm).